Gaopeng-Bai/Gradient-Secure/README.md

 ---
-title: Experiments on CIFAR & MNIST datasets with gradient encryption.
+Title: Experiments on CIFAR & MNIST datasets with gradient encryption.
 ---
 <!-- TOC -->